 Oh, place value.
 You have to teach it—oftentimes, in so, so many ways.
-This matching game keeps it fun and fast-paced and offers plenty of modeling for kids.
+This matching game keeps things exciting and fast-paced and offers plenty of modeling for kids.

 As kids become able to read more complex stories, the ones they can tell and write get more creative, too.
 Simple prompts from these picture dice unleash plenty of ideas!

-Here’s another great use for dice: helping kids talk about and reflect on what they read.
-These are great to have on hand for small groups or individual check-in conversations about reading.
+Here’s another clever use for dice: helping kids talk about and reflect on what they read.
+These are good to have on hand for small groups or individual check-in conversations about reading.